 I am continuing with my series of interviews with Fangirls that I have met through social media!

-I became aware of Annie through the Twitter Star Wars Fangirl Community and I am very happy that she agreed to this interview!
+I became aware of Heather through the Star Wars Fangirl Community and I am very happy that she agreed to this interview!

 When do you realize you were a Fangirl?

 I’ve always been a fangirl, just closet one.
 I was in high school when The Phantom Menace came out and it wasn’t cool to be a nerd.
 I was so excited Star Wars was back I made my mom go to movie with me so I didn’t have to go alone.
 This was big deal as my mom doesn’t do Star Wars.
 I would sneak into the toy section for stuff and hide from friends.
 Not to mention the original trilogy special edition re-release in theaters, which I went to all of those also and have my VHS tapes still!
 Only my high school sweetheart knew of my obsession and still said I was a dork.
 After Revenge of the Sith, when Star Wars went MIA did I have to shelf my obsession.
 When The Force Awakens was announced and Star Wars made huge comeback I finally said F-it I don’t care anymore, this is who I am!
 So like I said I’ve always been a fangirl, just never as open as I am now.

 How has social media helped or hindered you?